HojjatKamyabi/Linkedin_Market_Analysis/README.md

 - Orchestrated via Apache Airflow
 - Visualized in a dashboard

-This project automatically scrapes LinkedIn job postings (for roles like Data Analyst and Data Engineer), extracts job descriptions, identifies required skills using AI, stores the data in a PostgreSQL database, and visualizes key insights using Power BI.
+This project automatically scrapes LinkedIn job postings (for roles like Data Analyst and Data Engineer), extracts job descriptions, identifies required skills, stores the data in a PostgreSQL database, and visualizes key insights using Power BI.
 It is fully containerized with Docker, managed with Airflow, and written in Python.

 ---